1998–99 Tottenham Hotspur F.C. season

-During the 1998–99 season, Tottenham Hotspur participated in the English Premier League.
+During the 1998–99 season, Tottenham Hotspur participated in the FA Premier League.

 Season summary

 A dismal start to the season saw Christian Gross lose his job as Tottenham manager less than a year after taking over.
 There were a few raised eyebrows when the job went to George Graham – who had achieved so much success during his reign at Tottenham's deadly rivals Arsenal.
 But the appointment brought instant success: though Tottenham were unable to progress beyond 11th place in the final Premiership table, they triumphed in the Worthington Cup (while also reaching the FA Cup semi-final) to attain only their second European campaign of the post-Heysel era.